Bay IVF - Advanced Reproductive Care Palo Alto 650-322-0500

 Stage Two: Thawing and Uterine Transfer of Embryos

-The treatment begins with taking oral contraceptives.
+The treatment begins by taking oral contraceptives.
 They are started within the first four days of the beginning of a menstrual cycle.
 A few days after the last pill, you will have a menstrual period, and the endometrial stimulation will begin at that time.

 Thawing and Culture of Cryopreserved Embryos

 You will need to decide and communicate to us how many vitrified/thawed embryos you would like to transfer.
 Please let us know if you need help with this decision.